Cynerva/songstarters/README.md

 A tool for creating randomized, algorithmic percussion tracks.

-This was designed for my own personal use, so it's a bit rough around the edges
-- however, if you're feeling adventurous, feel free to have a go at it!
+This was designed for my own personal use, so it's a bit rough around the edges.
+However, if you're feeling adventurous, feel free to have a go at it!

 ## Dependencies